 Will the cost for the waking watch be recharged to leaseholders?

 Swan has made the decision not to recharge leaseholders for the cost of a waking watch.

 Swan has been made aware that in some blocks, residents have received messages and letters to other residents stating that costs of works are known by Swan and even in some cases, stating figures.
 We understand this is alarming and confusing.
 Swan has not identified the extent of costs of remedial works at this stage (as explained above investigatory scoping work is still ongoing.)
 When this work is complete, and if it is deemed necessary to recharge leaseholders, any potential costs will be shared in writing as part of a Section 20 consultation.

 Please send copies or images of any such misleading correspondence to email@example.com to assist us in identifying the source.

 The technical bits

-The impact of the changes and their application to a wide variety of buildings has meant that Swan has had to prioritise matters and in doing so we continue to work to deliver our process of inspection surveys and EWS1 forms for those blocks 18m and above.
-Swan will continue to inspect lower risk and lower rise buildings on a rolling programmes of Fire Risk Assessments.
+The impact of the changes and their application to a wide variety of buildings has meant that Swan has had to prioritise matters.
+We continue to work to deliver our process of inspection surveys and EWS1 forms for those blocks 18m and above.
+Swan will continue to inspect lower risk and lower rise buildings on a rolling programme of Fire Risk Assessments.

 To determine whether a building conforms to less than 18m in height this is measured to floor level of the top occupied storey (as per Diagram D6 of Approved Document B 2019 edition).
 The 18m threshold is established in the guidance to the Building Regulations and is the point at which additional fire safety provisions are provided for.
-Where Swan believes we have issues with external cladding systems we have already taken additional fire safety provisions that accords with Government guidance.
+Where Swan believes there are issues with external cladding systems, we have already taken additional fire safety provisions that follows government guidance.